Niravanaa/SudokuPuzzleSolver/README.md

 # SudokuPuzzleSolver

-SudokuSolverPython is a user-friendly Sudoku puzzle application built using Python and Tkinter.
+SudokuPuzzleSolver is a user-friendly Sudoku puzzle application built using Python and Tkinter.

 ## Features